The Courtesan Haunting the Songpo Library

 General Wu Sangui is today known as a big traitor and is said to have betrayed the Ming Dynasty by allowing the Manchu army through the Great Wall he was put to guard, for a position in the Qing Dynasty.

 It is also said that he betrayed the country for the love of his life, Chen Yuanyuan.
+Wu’s romance with and love for his concubine, Chen Yuanyuan, remains one of the classic love stories in Chinese history.
 A story tells that the Bandit King Li Zicheng kidnapped Chen Yuanyuan and for her freedom, General Wu had to betray his country.

 It is also said that Chen Yuanyuan had troubles with General Wu’s other wives, especially the one named Lady Zheng who was jealous of her.
-What happened to her is up for debate, many says that they lived in Kunming and she ran off to become a nun in a temple there.
+Terrible rumors tells that Chen Yuanyuan was raped and killed in the fall of Beijing.
+What happened to her is up for debate, many say that they lived in Kunming and she ran off to become a nun in a temple there.
 Another side of the story gave rise to the haunted rumors.

-She is said to have hanged herself in shame and because of her misfortune.
+She is said to have hanged herself in shame and because of her misfortune of being his concubine and not his wife.
+This is according to popular legend though.
 The heartbreak of losing her love caused her to take her life by hanging in their home.
-It is said that the girl still haunts this library in the Shihu Hutong, where Wu once resided.
+It is said that the girl still haunts the Songpo Library in the Shihu Hutong, where Wu once resided.

-Today the library grounds are open to tourists but the building no longer functions as a library.
-Observers swear they can feel her presence as she moves amongst the aisles of books today.
+Today the Songpo Library grounds are open to tourists but the building no longer functions as a library.
+Observers swear they can feel her presence as she moves among the aisles of books today.
 Local residents have also reported hearing sounds of music and the unmistakable sound of a woman chanting.
 Could it be the ghost of Chen Yuanyuan, chanting scripture or something she sang on stage once upon a time?

 There is also a story about a rickshaw driver that once brought a group of passengers to the Songpo Library on Shihu Hutong, or the Stone Tiger Hutong in the Western City.
 They paid their driver and suddenly vanished, leaving only a single peacock feather floating in the air.
 Like those that Qing officials wore in their hats.
 And the money he had gotten was not the Yuan Shikai coin, but an old copper coin with the name of the Shunzhi Emperor from the 17th century.